 Halogen/Filament

 This type of headlight is considered the standard light and is still used in most cars today.
 These bulbs are like incandescent light bulbs used in homes.
 They produce a more yellow hue.
 Even though halogen bulbs have been around for many years, they still offer a couple of advantages.
-They’re easy to produce and are affordable for consumers.
+They’re easy to make and are affordable for consumers.
 On the downside, these bulbs aren’t as bright and don’t last as long as other headlight bulbs.

 Xenon or High-Intensity Discharge (HID)